Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Discussion

 \citet{2017MNRAS.472.4797S} performed ``zoom-in'' simulations of two molecular clouds taken from the SILCC simulations.
 They found a CO-to-H$_2$ mass ratio of $1.8\times 10^{-4}$, which is encouragingly similar to our value ($3.6\times 10^{-4}$ for $Z^{\prime} = 1$).
 However, we caution that their simulations are only run for a short amount of time (5 Myr) due to the nature of zoom-ins, while in our case the results are averaged over 450 Myr with a time interval of 5 Myr and so the gas cycles are fairly well-sampled.
 It is therefore unclear if the agreement is physical or coincidental.
+As a follow-up work, \citet{2020MNRAS.492.1465S} found $F_{\rm dark} = 15 - 65\%$ with a broad range of scatter.
+Our time-dependent model finds $F_{\rm dark} = 62\%$, which is within their scatter but is on the high end.
+Again, the two results may not be directly comparable due to the differences in cloud sampling.
+In addition, they found the conversions of H/H$_2$ and C/CO occur at $A_V \sim 1$ and $A_V \sim 1.3$, respectively, both of which are slightly lower than our time-dependent model ($A_V = 1.5$ for H/H$_2$ and $A_V = 2.5$ for C/CO).

 The fairest comparison we can make is with \citet{2018ApJ...858...16G}, who post-processed the TIGRESS simulations with a very similar setup to ours.
 They reported time-averaged results over 60 Myr with a time interval of 5 Myr which roughly covers one gas cycle and found $F_{\rm H_2} = 12 \%$, significantly higher than our 2\%.
 However, as the TIGRESS simulations do not include time-dependent chemistry, they had to evolve the H$_2$ abundance to steady state and so their results should be compared to our steady-state H$_2$ model where $F_{\rm H_2} = 5.1 \%$.
 In addition, their column densities for shielding are integrated over the entire simulation box using a six-ray algorithm and thus the shielding length is effectively 500 pc.
 This could account for another factor of two difference in $F_{\rm H_2}$ as we show in Appendix \ref{app:Lsh}.
 In fact, the steady-state H$_2$ abundance should be even more sensitive to $L_{\rm sh}$.
 In terms of CO, they found a total CO mass about four times higher than in our steady-state H$_2$ model, which seems too much to be accounted for by the difference in $L_{\rm sh}$.
 In fact, it is more likely to be explained by the difference in the effective visual extinction where the C/CO conversions occur, which in their case is around 1.3, slightly lower than our 2.2, presumably due to the difference in the H$_2$ column densities.
 As $A^{\rm eff}_{V} \propto n^{0.3}$ at $Z^{\prime} = 1$, a small difference in $A^{\rm eff}_{V}$ implies a notable difference in the conversion density, which is reflected in their CO density histogram which peaks at a much lower density $n\sim 300\ {\rm cm }^{-3}$.
 For the CO-dark H$_2$ mass fraction, they used an intensity-based threshold $W_{\rm CO}$ = 0.75 K km s$^{-1}$ and found $F_{\rm dark} = 56 \%$, while in their more recent model in \citet{2020ApJ...903..142G} (also with steady-state chemistry), they found $F_{\rm dark} = 61 \%$.
 Our adopted threshold of $N^{\rm obs}_{\rm CO,th} = 6\times 10^{14}\ {\rm cm^{-2}}$ is designed to match their threshold.
 We find a slightly higher value of 69\% in our steady-state model.
 Coincidentally, our time-dependent model shows $F_{\rm dark} = 62 \%$ which is in better agreement with their results.